HunterGerlach/shadowbot-app-parent/README.md

 You may leave the default configuration, or change according to your need (eg log level, metrics, etc.)
 Click on the "Create" button
-In the Workload > Pods section, you can see several pods being created.
+In the "Workload > Pods" section, you can see several pods being created.
 This may take a few minutes.

 ![Pods](images/pods.png)